zeek/zeek/scripts/base/bif/bro.bif.zeek.rst

    .. note::

-       This is independent of whether Bro processes the packets of this connection, which is controlled separately by
+       This is independent of whether Zeek processes the packets of this connection, which is controlled separately by
        :zeek:id:`skip_further_processing`.